locustio/locust/docs/writing-a-locustfile.rst

 just populate the *tasks* attribute).

 The *tasks* attribute is either a list of python callables, or a *<callable : int>* dict.
-The tasks are python callables that receive one argument - the TaskSet class instance that is executing the task.
+The tasks are python callables that receive one argument—the TaskSet class instance that is executing the task.
 Here is an extremely simple example of a locustfile (this locustfile won't actually load test anything)::

     from locust import Locust, TaskSet